 School Completion Programme

-The School Completion Programme (SCP), introduced in 2002, focuses on young people between the ages of 4 and 18 years of age.
-The Programme forms part of the Department of Education social inclusion strategy Delivering Equality of Opportunity in Schools (DEIS) to help children and young people who are at risk of or who are experiencing educational disadvantage.
+The School Completion Programme (SCP), focuses on young people between the ages of 4 and 18 years of age.
+The Programme is part of the Department of Education social inclusion strategy, Delivering Equality of Opportunity in Schools (DEIS), to help children and young people who are at risk of or who are experiencing educational disadvantage.

 School Meals Programme

-The School Meals Programme is a separate programme funded by the Department of Social Protection and local authorities.
-It aims to supplement the diets of school-going children from disadvantaged backgrounds to help them fulfil their potential within the educational system and to reduce the risk of early school leaving.
-There are two schemes.
+The School Meals Programme is funded by the Department of Social Protection and local authorities.
+It aims to supplement the diets of school-going children from disadvantaged backgrounds to help them fulfil their potential in school and to reduce the risk of early school leaving.
+There are two schemes:

-The Local Projects Scheme gives funding directly to national and secondary schools, local groups and voluntary organisations, which operate their own school meals projects (the meals may be hot or cold).
-In 2004 the scheme was extended to nursery schools catering for disadvantaged pre-school children.
+- The Local Projects Scheme gives funding directly to national and secondary schools, local groups and voluntary organisations, which run their own school meals projects (the meals may be hot or cold).
+The scheme has been extended to nursery schools catering for disadvantaged pre-school children.
 These meals must be targeted at areas of disadvantage or at children with special needs.
 Funding is allocated on the basis of a rate per meal per child.

 School Milk Scheme

-The School Milk Scheme entitles schoolgoing children to a quarter litre of milk on each school day.
+The School Milk Scheme entitles school-going children to a quarter litre of milk on each school day.
 Pre-schools, primary and second-level schools are eligible for the Scheme, which is funded by the EU and the Irish Government.
-Crèches and other childminding concerns which are operated for commercial gain are not eligible under the rules of the School Milk Scheme.
+Crèches and other childminding businesses are not eligible under the rules of the School Milk Scheme.